23 October 2016

 11 October 2016

-Miss Pettigrew Lives for a Day (starring Frances McDormand)
+Miss Pettigrew Lives for a Day (Frances McDormand)

-Set in the 1930s, the film stars Frances McDormand as Miss Pettigrew, a rather dowdy middle-aged woman who has just lost her job.
+Set in the 1930s, the film stars Frances McDormand as Miss Pettigrew.
+She is a rather dowdy middle-aged woman who has just lost her job.
 It appears that she’s somewhat unconventional in her style of work, and the employment agency don’t have anything for her.
 And then her day gets worse….

 Eventually she finds herself at the plush apartment where Delysia, a night-club singer (Amy Adams), is panicking.
 The place is in chaos, and there’s a young lover in her bed.
 The apartment belongs to another man, whom she is rather afraid of… she’s glitzy, talented, and rather too addicted to men.

 The contrast between the two women is dramatic.
-Delysia sees Miss Pettigrew as her saviour, however, and the film follows the day that they spend together, untangling Delysia’s love-life and determining her future.
+Delysia sees Miss Pettigrew as her saviour, however.
+The film follows the day that they spend together, untangling Delysia’s love-life and determining her future.

 The settings are realistic, the storyline unusual, and the acting mostly excellent.
 Inevitably there are caricatures, but it’s that kind of film: people behaved in character, if perhaps a bit exaggeratedly so.
 The pace was just right for our tastes, though it’s not going to appeal to those who want fast action.
 To lift a little from the humour, and show the serious setting of the frivolous lifestyles of nightclub singers, there are hints - and more than hints - of the coming world war.